Sleep hygiene and its definition - what is it anyway?

 Sleep hygiene: 7 rules that really help you

-• Regular sleep-wake rhythm: Try to always go to bed at the same time and get up at about the same time - even on weekends.
-We know it's wonderful to sleep in late on Saturday or even Sunday, but this irregularity unfortunately messes up your body.
-Fixed sleeping and waking times, on the other hand, help you develop a stable rhythm.
-And that in turn makes it easier to fall asleep and stay asleep.
+Regular sleep-wake cycle: Try to always go to bed at the same time and get up at roughly the same time - even at weekends.
+We know that it's great to sleep in late on a Saturday or Sunday, but this irregularity unfortunately messes up your body.
+Fixed sleeping and waking times, on the other hand, help you to develop a stable rhythm.
+And this in turn makes it easier to fall asleep and stay asleep.

-• Pleasant sleeping environment: Some people can fall asleep next to a loudspeaker.
-If you (like most) need a little more "sleeping ambience", there are a few simple measures for your bedroom.
-In any case, it should be absolutely dark (blackout blind or thick curtains) rather cool (17 - 20 degrees Celsius) and of course quiet.
+Pleasant sleeping environment: Some people can fall asleep next to a loudspeaker.
+If you (like most people) need a little more "sleeping ambience", there are a few simple measures for your bedroom.
+It should always be completely dark (blackout blinds or thick curtains), rather cool (17 - 20 degrees Celsius) and of course quiet.
 Sometimes a quietly ticking wall clock is enough to prevent you from falling asleep.
-So if in doubt, get it out!
-In any case, a comfortable, supportive mattress and a pillow that meets your needs should be included.
-Be sure to use natural and breathable materials.
+So if in doubt: out with it!
+However, a comfortable, supportive mattress and a Pillow that meets your needs should definitely be in there.
+Make sure you use natural and breathable materials.

-• Screen break before bedtime: Do you know about the hormones serotonin and melatonin?
-They help regulate your sleep-wake cycle.
+Screen break before going to bed: Do you know about the hormones serotonin and melatonin?
+They help to regulate your sleep-wake cycle.
 Here's how it works: Melatonin production is strongly influenced by light.
-When it gets dark outside, your body starts producing melatonin.
-When it's daylight, on the other hand, melatonin production is suppressed.
-This is why we usually feel awake in daylight and tired in the dark.
-The blue light from cell phones, tablets, and computers can inhibit melatonin production, which is why you should avoid using them for at least an hour before bedtime.
+When it gets dark outside, your body starts to produce melatonin.
+In daylight, on the other hand, melatonin production is suppressed.
+This is why we normally feel awake in daylight and tired in the dark.
+The blue light from cell phones, tablets and computers can inhibit the production of melatonin, which is why you should avoid using them for at least an hour before going to bed.

-• "Sleep-friendly" daily routine: You can make sure you're nice and tired in the evening during the day.
-You don't have to exercise for hours or work yourself to the bone.
-Of course, exercise is part of a full day, and we'll get to that in detail in a moment.
-But it's also important to avoid long periods of daytime sleep.
-If you do take a nap, it's better to keep it short (20-30 minutes max.) so you can enjoy proper deep sleep at night.
+"Sleep-friendly" daily routine: You can make sure that you are nice and tired in the evening during the day.
+You don't have to exercise for hours on end or work yourself to the bone.
+Of course, exercise is part of a full day - we'll come to that in more detail in a moment.
+But it's also important that you avoid long periods of daytime napping.
+If you do take a nap, keep it short (max.
+20-30 minutes) so that you can enjoy a proper deep sleep at night.

-• Regular exercise: Regular physical activity can improve your sleep because it works your body.
-When you get enough exercise, you usually feel more tired and relaxed in the evening, which makes it easier to fall asleep.
-However, please be careful not to exercise intensively just before going to bed.
+Regular exercise: Regular physical activity can improve your sleep, as it helps to tire out your body.
+If you get enough exercise, you usually feel more tired and relaxed in the evening, which makes it easier to fall asleep.
+However, please be careful not to do any intensive exercise just before going to bed.

 Sleep hygiene and its rules in psychology

-Of course, you can prepare not only your body for a healthy sleep, but also your mind.
+Of course, you can not only prepare your body for a healthy sleep, but also your mind.
 Both should be well utilized as part of a holistic sleep strategy so that falling asleep in the evening is easy.
-Therefore, a number of behavioral practices have been developed in this regard as well, with the help of which you can promote healthy and restful sleep and minimize sleep problems.
-Here are some of the most important rules of sleep hygiene from a psychological point of view:
+Therefore, a number of behavioural practices have been developed to help you promote healthy and restful sleep and minimize sleep problems.
+Here are some of the most important rules of sleep hygiene from a psychological perspective:

-• Develop a relaxing evening routine: The more attuned you are to falling asleep peacefully, the faster and more reliably it will work.
-So before going to bed, perform mainly relaxing activities, such as reading, meditation or a warm bath.
-With these, you signal to your body and especially to your head that it's time to go to sleep soon and that it can "shut down".
-Our tip: Just ten minutes on the ShaktiMat acupressure mat can relax both your muscles and your mind in the long term - try it out!
-By the way, such an effective evening routine is also our tip for improved sleep hygiene during shift work.
+Develop a relaxing evening routine: The better you tune in to falling asleep calmly, the faster and more reliably it will work.
+So before going to bed, do mainly relaxing activities, e.g. reading, meditation or a warm bath.
+These will signal to your body and especially your mind that it's time to go to sleep soon and that it can 'wind down'.
+Our tip: Just ten minutes on the ShaktiMat acupressure mat can relax both your muscles and your mind in the long term - give it a try!
+Incidentally, such an effective evening routine is also our tip for improved sleep hygiene when working shifts.

-• Reduce stress routinely: Few things keep us awake as effectively as a spinning carousel of thoughts, usually triggered by stress.
-You can avoid it.
-Learn stress management techniques like breathing exercises, progressive muscle relaxation or mindfulness meditation to calm your mind.
-Journaling can also help manage stress, because this way you don't take stressful thoughts to bed with you, but put them down on paper beforehand.
-Also helpful: exercise.
-As already mentioned, you should not exercise directly before going to bed, but rather ensure that you get enough exercise throughout the day.
-In the evening, a little relaxation session on the acupressure mat... and you'll sink gently into the land of dreams.
+Reduce stress routinely: Hardly anything keeps us awake as effectively as a spinning carousel of thoughts, usually triggered by stress.
+You can avoid this.
+Learn stress management techniques such as breathing exercises, progressive muscle relaxation or mindfulness meditation to calm your mind.
+Writing in a diary can also help you to cope with stress, as this way you don't take stressful thoughts to bed with you, but write them down on paper beforehand.
+Also helpful: sport.
+As already mentioned, you shouldn't exercise right before going to bed, but make sure you get enough exercise throughout the day.
+In the evening, a little relaxation session on the acupressure mat... and you will sink gently into the land of dreams.

-• Use the bedroom only for sleeping: All things that have nothing to do with sleep will distract you while you sleep - so get them out!
-From the TV to the desk to the fitness equipment or the sewing machine.
-They stimulate your thoughts and so, of course, rest can't come.
-So it's better to avoid using the bedroom for work or entertainment, so that you have a clear separation between activities and sleep.
+Only use the bedroom for sleeping: All things that have nothing to do with sleep will distract you while you sleep - so get rid of them!
+From the TV to the desk to the fitness equipment or sewing machine.
+They stimulate your thoughts, which of course prevents you from getting any rest.
+So it's better to avoid using the bedroom for work or entertainment so that you have a clear separation between activities and sleep.

 Remember that optimizing your sleep strategy is a very individual matter.
 What bears fruit immediately for one person may take a bit of time for another.
 And of course, it may take a little time overall to figure out which habits work best for you.
 Stay patient and always remember: better sleep will have a positive impact on your overall well-being.
 So it's worth it!